Ossining, New York: Education

-Ossining Union Free School District operates public schools, including Ossining High School.
+Ossining Union Free School District operates public schools, including Ossining High School, Anne M. Dorner Middle School, Roosevelt Elementary School, Claremont Elementary School, Brookside Elementary School, and Park Elementary School.

 The Ossining Public Library, originally chartered in 1893 as the Sing Sing Public Library, serves the residents of the Village and Town of Ossining, and of the Ossining School District.
 The current library collections include 110,000 books, 25,000 non-print items, and 300 newspaper and magazine titles.
 As a charter member of the 38-member Westchester Library System, the Ossining Public Library offers its patrons access to the more than one million holdings of the other county libraries.
 A $15.8-million building program was started in 2005 to replace the 1960s-era facility with a new 48000 sqft building.
 The new Ossining Public Library opened in March 2007 and added many new or enhanced services, including over 50 public Internet terminals, a 250-seat theater, an art gallery, and the county's first radio frequency (RFID) circulation system.